 (b) If the Developer desires to make any Material Change in the Construction Plans after their approval by the Authority, the Developer must submit the proposed change to the Authority for its approval.
 If the Construction Plans, as modified by the proposed change, conform to the requirements of this Section 4.2 with respect to the previously approved Construction Plans, the Authority will approve the proposed change and notify the Developer in writing of its approval.
 Any change in the Construction Plans will, in any event, be deemed approved by the Authority unless rejected, in whole or in part, by written notice by the Authority to the Developer, setting forth in detail the reasons therefor.
-Any rejection must be made within twenty (20) days after receipt of the notice of such change.
-The Authority's approval of any change in the Construction Plans will not be unreasonably withheld.
+Any rejection must be made within twenty (20) days after receipt of the notice of such change prior to the commencement of construction and within ten (10) days after commencement of construction.
+The Authority's approval of any Material Change in the Construction Plans will not be unreasonably withheld.